codingwithmaajid/youtube-focus-mode/README.md

 # YouTube Focus Mode

 **YouTube Focus Mode** is a simple Chrome extension designed to help you stay productive by removing distracting elements on YouTube, such as Shorts, homepage recommendations, and sidebar suggestions.
-Perfect for students, professionals, or anyone who wants to focus while watching YouTube.
+Perfect for students, professionals, or anyone who wants to increase thier focus while watching YouTube.

 ---